zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 It's quite simple, really - Python 3.4 adds the `ensurepip` standard library module.
 This allows you to bootstrap Pip (and, originally, also Setuptools - which was a dependency of Pip for quite some time) into your Python installation's `site-packages`.
 At the same time, though, bootstrapping Pip into new virtual environments became the default.
 You'd now have to disable this using `--without-pip` - and if you did this, you'd have to figure out how to install anything else in that virtual environment.
 Nowadays, of course, we can use an existing Pip with [the `--python` option](https://pip.pypa.io/en/stable/topics/python-option/), but it wasn't so simple back then.

-I should note here that this bootstrapping process *doesn't* use the Internet - it can't, because that would require the bootstrap to know something about package installation already (specifically, how to download from PyPI).
+I should note here that this bootstrapping process *still doesn't* use the Internet - it can't, because that would require the bootstrap to know something about package installation already (specifically, how to download from PyPI).
 Instead, it uses a [prepared wheel stored in the standard library folder](https://github.com/python/cpython/tree/3.13/Lib/ensurepip/_bundled), importing Pip code from inside that wheel to get Pip to install itself.

 It still needs to reach into the SSL implementation - but I'm not yet ready to explain why.